 Do you charge an ADMISSION FEE?

 Nope.
-Your studio director or representative will check in for your entire studio at the merchandise table.
+Your studio director or representative will check-in for your entire studio at the merchandise table.
+(Expect that due to the pandemic, all persons entering will likely have to go through a check-in process)

 How is VIDEO ADJUDICATION delivered?

-Video adjudication is delivered online through a sign in link sent to studios.
-These are usually available within a a couple days after the last day of competition.
+Video adjudication is delivered online through a sign-in link sent to studios.
+These are usually available within a couple of days after the last day of the competition.

 How do we get a PROGRAM?

-Preliminary schedules of studio entries are sent to studio representatives a couple of months prior to event date.
-These are used by studios to double check their entries and fix any errors that may be needed.
+Preliminary schedules of studio entries are sent to studio representatives a couple of months prior to the event date.
+These are used by studios to double-check their entries and fix any errors that may be needed.
 Final schedules for each studio are released to representatives 1 month prior to the event.
-Each studio will receive a digital copy of their performance and awards times.
+Each studio will receive a digital copy of its performance and awards times.
 Full printed copies will be available for purchase at the merchandise table (limited copies).
-Our FREE DANCE BUG APP will include our full program and will be uploaded on the day of competition.
+Our FREE DANCE BUG APP will include our full program and will be uploaded on the day of the competition.
+THE APP VERSION OF THE SCHEDULE BECOMES AVAILABLE ON COMPETITION DAY.

 What does your competition SCHEDULE look like?